 Melbourne, More Than Laneways, Cafes and Arcades

-Forget about the travel stories you bookmarked and the ads on TV, Melbourne has more to offer than laneways, cafés and arcades.
-One of the world’s great eating cities, it’s the restaurants, gastro-pubs and food markets that you really need to know about.
+Melbourne is more than laneways, cafés and arcades.
+It’s one of the world’s great eating cities and it’s Melbourne’s restaurants, gastro-pubs and food markets that you also need to know about.

 That got everyone’s attention.
 Although we weren’t surprised.
-As Australians who’ve lived overseas since 1998, until recently we were more familiar with the restaurant scene in Paris, a city we wrote a guidebook on and have been eating in for over a decade.
+As Australians who’ve lived overseas since 1998, until recently we were more familiar with the restaurant scene in Paris, a city we wrote a guidebook on and have been eating in since 1999.

-Our foodie experience of Melbourne dates to the late 1980s and ’90s (yes, I know, I’m showing my age), but it was a terrific dining destination even back then.
-We’re from Sydney originally, where the eating is equally as great, but for many years the liquor licencing laws were archaic.
+Our Melbourne dining experience dates to the late 1980s and ’90s and it was a terrific dining destination even back then.
+We’re from Sydney originally, where the eating is equally as great, but for many years the liquor licensing laws have been archaic.
 When we lived there, we’d occasionally fly down to Melbourne for a weekend to shop, go out, sip a glass of wine in a café (something we couldn’t do in Sydney), and, of course, to eat.

-In those days — before MasterChef and celebrity chefs, and before people started taking photos of their food —when Melbourne was more European than Asian, our focus would be the excellent ‘ethnic’ eats, as we called them back then, especially the Italian and Greek joints on Chapel Street and Lygon Street.
+In those days — before MasterChef and celebrity chefs, and before people started taking photos of their food — when Melbourne was more European than Asian, our focus would be the excellent ‘ethnic’ eats, as they were called them back then, especially the Italian and Greek joints on Chapel Street and Lygon Street.

 We’d hit casual yet cool places — cafés, bistros and trattorias, where the focus was on authentic food — in South Yarra and St Kilda, like Maurice Terzini’s Caffe e Cucina and Ronnie di Stasio’s Café di Stasio, which at the time were fresh and new and quintessentially Melbourne.

-Nor were the arcades anything special then.
+Nor were the arcades considered particularly special then.
 We had them in Sydney too.
 They were charmingly old-fashioned and elegant, yet on the conservative side.
-The centre of Melbourne wasn’t anywhere anyone would go then, it was just a place to be passed through our a journey from Fitzroy or Carlton to St Kilda or South Yarra.
+The centre of Melbourne wasn’t even anywhere anyone would go then.
+It was just a place to be passed through our a journey from Fitzroy or Carlton to St Kilda or South Yarra.

 The hipsters flocked instead to skinny Greville Street, Prahran, for vinyl records and funky threads by young designers fresh out of fashion school, and second-hand gear, now called ‘vintage’, and to grungy Brunswick Street, Fitzroy, for the cluttered bookshops and dimly-lit bars and pubs with beer-soaked carpet that still hosted live bands back then.